sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

     def is_plugged_in(cls):
         """
         Retrives whether portable console device is plugged in or not.
-        This method is recommended for all vendors to implement!
+        This method is mandatory for factory function to auto detect vendor name and model name.

-        :return: Boolean, True if portable console device is plugged in , False otherwise.
+        :return: A boolean, True if portable console device is plugged in , False otherwise.
         """
         raise NotImplementedError